Idomeni

+Name

+It was named after the ancient town of Idomene.

+Before 1926, it was also known as Sehovo (Σέχοβο, Сехово, Сехово) or Seovo (Σέοβο), and it was renamed in 1936 to the namesake of the ancient Greek town "Idomene", which was mounted near the modern village.

 History

-Eidomene is mentioned by Strabo at his work Geographica and by Thucydides at his work History of the Peloponnesian War.

-Before 1926, it was also known as Sehovo (Σέχοβο, Сехово, Сехово) or Seovo (Σέοβο), and it was renamed in 1936 to the namesake of the ancient Greek town "Idomene", which was mounted near the modern village.
 During the Greek War of Independence in 1821, the inhabitants of Sechovo/Idomeni (Sechovites) revolted against the Ottoman authorities, under Zafirios Stamatiades, one of the leaders who later fought in southern Greece.
 The village was destroyed by the Ottoman military authorities in 1824 as a retaliation for the participation in the revolt.
 From 1870 until the Balkan Wars, a lot of national conflicts between Greeks and Bulgarians took place in the village.
 In the book "Ethnographie des Vilayets d'Adrianople, de Monastir et de Salonique", published in Constantinople in 1878, that reflects the statistics of the male population in 1873, Seovo was noted as a village with 85 households and 394 Bulgarian inhabitants.
 After the Russo-Turkish War (1877–78) the Bulgarian school in Sehovo was closed by Greek metropolitan bishop in Strumica.

 At the Revolt of the Macedonian Greeks in 1878 against the Treaty of San Stefano, three people from the village joined armed rebel groups: Dellios Kovatsis, Stogiannis (Stoikos) Stoides and Nicolaos Stoides.
 During the Greek struggle for Macedonia a lot of inhabitants of Sechovo/Idomeni distinguished for their fighting for the Greek side, such as Georgios Stamatiades, his son Zafirios Stamatiades Papazafiriou, his grandsons Georgios Papazafiriou and Gregorios Papazafiriou, and also Stylianos Kovatsis.
-On the other hand, а committee of Internal Macedonian Revolutionary Organization (IMRO) was founded in 1895–1896.
+On the other hand, a committee of Internal Macedonian Revolutionary Organization (IMRO) was founded in 1895–1896.
 A lot of inhabitants of Sechovo distinguished for their fighting for the Bulgarian side, such as voyvode of IMRO Argir Manasiev (1872-1932), Dimitar Dzuzdanov (1887-1929), Grigor Totev (1868-1934), Gono Balabanov etc.

 The "La Macédoine et sa Population Chrétienne" survey by Dimitar Mishev (D. Brankov) concluded that the Christian population in Sehovo in 1905 was composed of 1120 Bulgarian Exarchists.